-Fall and spring semesters May 1 Spring semester only
+Fall and Spring semesters May 1 Spring semester only November 1

-November 1

-Respond promptly to requests for additional documentation/clarification received by mail or email (all emails are directed to students' Baylor email accounts.)
-Students who file the FAFSA after the deadline should be prepared to pay their semester bill from their own resources by the due date.
+Students who file the FAFSA after the priority date should be prepared to pay from their own resources the minimum amount due by the due date reflected on the semester invoice.
 If eligible for aid, the student may be reimbursed after aid has been credited to the student account.
-For more information, visit the Student Financial Services website at www.baylor.edu/sfs.
+For more information, contact the Student Financial Aid office at Fin Aid@baylor.edu or visit the Student Financial Services website at www.baylor.edu/sfs.